tobydriscoll/udmath305/_sources/second_linear/homogeneous.md

 :::
 ::::

-## Complex eigenvalues
+## Complex characteristic values

-All seems well, until you remember that the roots of a real quadratic may come as a complex conjugate pair.
+All seems well, until you remember that the roots of a real quadratic polynomial may come as a complex conjugate pair.
 What then are we to make of {eq}`secondlin-homogeneous-distinct` or {eq}`secondlin-homogeneous-repeated`?
-That's next.
+That's what makes second-order problems really different from first-order ones, and we tackle it next.